Nature Matters - Local to Global

 As always, we have an exciting list of contributors this year.

 - a birdwatching trip to the RSPB Ham Wall reserve with Stephen Moss and Ben Hoare, which will hopefully culminate in a chance to see the famed starling murmuration.
-Leaving and returning from Sion Hill.

 Julian Hector, head of the BBC’s Natural History unit explores the role and future of wildlife documentaries.
 Ways in which a shared love of wildlife gives people connections across the world are discussed by Tim Guilford, Prerna Singh Bindra and Simon Allen.
 Nicola Chester reads from her new book, On Gallows Down.
 Rachel Taylor, Sarah Gillespie and Harriet Mead show how different genres of art can show us brilliant new aspects of wild nature and help raise environmental awareness.